 After the Matchmaking Event, what should my next step be?

 For next steps in applying for a diversity supplement, please check out this RDO website.
 It has a lot of great information to get you started (including sample, successful diversity supplement applications).
 You will also want to reach out to your regular pre-award person if you decide to apply, just like any other grant.
-I have also attached the slide deck we used at the matchmaking event that has some helpful information.

 Who is eligible for a diversity supplement award?